About SFSU Over the Years

 Photos taken during the graduation and commencement ceremonies over the years.

-San Francisco State University has been located in three separate sites since it was established in 1862.
+San Francisco State University has been in three separate sites since it was established in 1862.
 Originally, it was located downtown at Powell Street near Clay Street then called the San Francisco State Normal School.
-Its location was moved to Buchanan Street bound by Haight, Laguna, and Waller Streets.
-This...
+This collection contains images of those two early campuses and images of the early San Francisco State College campus we...

 Aerial Views of San Francisco State Campus